jackryanoracoy/dawnbreak/README.md

 ### Breakpoints

-Moonshine use a handful of media queries to create sensible breakpoints for layouts and interfaces.
+Dawnbreak use a handful of media queries to create sensible breakpoints for layouts and interfaces.
 These breakpoints are mostly based on minimum viewport widths and allow us to scale up elements as the viewport changes.

 ```